sahrk/DGGRID/INSTALL.md

 cmake will automatically detect where libraries are installed on your machine and include them appropriately.

+Note that if `GDAL` is present on your system and you want to force a build of __DGGRID__ without `GDAL`, you must use the legacy build system.
+See README.NOCMAKE for instructions.

 You can also build DGGRID with extra debugging info.
 Doing this requires emptying your `build/` directory first or making a new `build_debug/` directory.